 - Use SimCheck for assignments submitted via Canvas, giving students an opportunity to see how their work scores.

-SimCheck is the college’s new system to help in teaching about the concept of plagiarism.
-SimCheck runs in tandem with the existing plagiarism system, Vericite, and will ultimately replace Vericite at the start of the Summer 2020 semester.
+SimCheck is the college’s system to help in teaching about the concept of plagiarism.
+It replaced our prior Vericite system at the start of the Summer 2020 semester.

 SimCheck scan documents of multiple types against publicly accessible content, academically oriented content, Creative Commons open educational resources, English Wikipedia, a general web search with web crawler, and prior submitted & scanned documents from the the prior Vericite and SafeAssign systems.

 SimCheck can be quickly implemented on new and existing assignments within Canvas.